Cochran County License Hearing Guide

 Possible Outcomes

-• Suspension Upheld: If the hearing officer finds sufficient evidence that you were driving while intoxicated, your license suspension will be upheld.
+• Suspension Upheld: The hearing officer finds that the DPS has sufficient evidence to support the license suspension, and your license will be suspended.

-• Suspension Overturned: If the hearing officer finds that the DPS did not meet its burden of proof, your license suspension will be overturned, and your driving privileges will be reinstated.
+• Suspension Overturned: The hearing officer finds that the DPS has not met its burden of proof, and your license suspension will be rescinded (lifted).

 Hardship/Restricted License in Texas

-• Costs and Application Process: Obtaining an ODL involves filing a petition with the court, paying court fees, and providing documentation to support your need to drive.
+• Costs and Application Process: Obtaining an occupational license involves filing a petition with the court, providing documentation of your need to drive, and obtaining court approval.
+There are associated court costs and fees.

-• IID Requirement: In some cases, the court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining an ODL, especially if your BAC was significantly high or if you have prior DUI convictions.
+• IID Requirement: Depending on the circumstances of your case, the court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of the occupational license.

 Getting Your License Back